CSCfi/csc-user-guide/docs/cloud/rahti/usage/cli.md

 ## How to login in the registry?

-In order to use Rahti internal container registry, it is necessary to login separately.
-Once you login, it is possible to use the client docker to `pull` and `push` from Rahti's registry.
+In order to use Rahti 2 internal container registry, it is necessary to login separately.
+Once you login, it is possible to use the client docker to `pull` and `push` from Rahti 2's registry.

 ### Using personal account